INDAPlus21/azeezd-chess-gui/README.md

 ## Chess Engine is provided by Elias Floreteng
 At: https://github.com/INDAPlus21/eliasfl-chess

+## Notes
-## Read README under resources to meet the new pieces
+- Read README under resources to meet the new pieces

+## Known bugs
+- Opponent's pieces attacking own pieces on own turn adds piece to Deaths Bar.

+## To be added
+- Split main into multiple files
+- Fix bugs under *Known Bugs*